Access4Learning/sif3-framework-dotnet/README.md

 - Fixed issue whereby SharedLibs/Sif.Framework 2.0.0 incorrectly contained version 3.0.0 of the framework.
 - Implemented message payload compression.
 - Implemented Changes Since mechanism.

+**Apr 11, 2017 - 3.2.0 Updated to SIF Infrastructure 3.2.0**

+- Fixed issue with incorrectly named matrix parameters (zone to zoneId, context to contextId).
+- Completed and fixed SIF_HMACSHA256 authentication implementation.
+- Updated the SIF Framework to use the latest version of the SIF Infrastructure (3.2.0).
+- Fixed a namespace issue with the implementation of the SIF AU Data Model (3.4.0).
+- Implemented the serviceType header (with a value of FUNCTIONAL) for Functional Service calls.
+- Updated the SIF Framework to look for the SifFramework.config file in the current path first and the application folder second.